 Gabriel Constans has written for numerous newspapers, magazines, web sites, radio and literary journals in North America, Europe, Oceania, Africa, the Middle East and Asia; and is a contributing writer, along with Maya Angelou, to You the Writer by Guth and Rico (Houghtin-Mifflin Co.), The Real Meaning of Life by David Seaman (New World Library) and From Eulogy to Joy (Cynthia Kuhn Beischel).

 Gabriel's books include over a dozen works of fiction and nonfiction (by a variety of publishers).
-Buddha's Wife (a novel); Don't Just Sit There, Do Something!
+The Last Conception (a novel); Buddha's Wife (a novel); Don't Just Sit There, Do Something!
 Grief's Wake Up Call; Saint Catherine's Baby (stories); The Skin of Lions: Rwandan Folk Tales; Paging Doctor Leff: Pride, Patriotism & Protest (biography); Luscious Chocolate Smoothies: An irresistible collection of healthy cocoa delights; and Good Grief: Love, Loss & Laughter, are a few of his most recent titles.
-Buddha's Wife is presently in pre-production as a feature film with Sacred World Productions.
+Buddha's Wife has been adapted into a contemporary screenplay for film and presently seeking a producer.

 He has edited and collaborated on numerous manuscripts and writing projects, including Village Wisdom by Ley Ly Hayslip, A Woman Of Heart by Marcy Alancraig (Mazo Publishers), Eye to Eye by Russel Downing ((DeVors), Thief of Hope by Cindy Young-Turner (Crescent Moon Press), Hairball Diaries by Katy Byrne (Langmarc Publishing), and web and add content for Cloudburst Games.
 His book reviews at The New York Journal of Books are thoughtful, entertaining and informative.